Counting Links and Knots in Complete Graphs: Counting knots in complete partite graphs on 8 vertices

-We have not been able to answer this question; as a result, subgraphs isomorphic to $K_{3,3,1,1}$ are not as useful in counting knotted cycles, since it becomes hard to prove that the counted cycles are distinct.
+Foisy's proof does not provide much information as to the length of the knotted cycle.
+Foisy and Ludwig \cite{folu} have asked whether every embedding of $K_{3,3,1,1}$ contains a knotted Hamiltonian cycle.
+Every example we have found supports the conjecture that the answer to this questions is ``Yes", but we are not able to prove it.
+As a result, subgraphs isomorphic to $K_{3,3,1,1}$ are not as useful in counting knotted cycles, since it becomes hard to prove that the counted cycles are distinct.
 Fortunately, we can make use of another intrinsically knotted graph.

 Motwani, Raghunathan and Saran \cite{mrs} also showed that $\triangle$-Y moves preserve intrinsic knottedness, where a $\triangle$-Y move removes the edges of a 3-cycle, and adds a new vertex adjacent to the vertices of the original 3-cycle, as shown in Figure \ref{F:triangleY}.